sonic-net/sonic-mgmt/docs/testplan/PMON-Services-Daemons-test-plan.md

 2. Verify the 'TRANSCEIVER_INFO', 'TRANSCEIVER_DOM_SENSOR' and 'TRANSCEIVER_STATUS' in State DB
 3. Verify the information data for each 'TRANSCEIVER_INFO' is expected to compare "/usr/share/sonic/platform/platform.json"
    - Verify the data to check with the output of the platform api or cli command
+4. Stop xcvrd daemon
+5. Verify the xcvrd running status
+   - If it's running, report the error status
+6. Verify that all db data setting is cleared
+7. Restart xcvrd daemon
+8. Verify the xcvrd running status same as step #1
+9. Verify that all db data setting is populated same as step #2,3

 # Platform daemon test report
 ## Platform daemon test result table